universalset/Julia-Fractals/README.md

 # Julia-Fractals
-Tools for generating fractal images
+Julia language tools for generating fractal images and animations, mostly of Julia sets and related fractals.

+This project is mostly for fun and amusement.
+It may eventually evolve into being a proper package, but no promises.